Ben Jones-Bishop

-Ben Jones-Bishop (born 24 August 1988) is a Jamaica international rugby league footballer who plays as a er or for the York Knights in the RFL Championship.
+Ben Jones-Bishop (born 24 August 1988) is a Jamaica international rugby league footballer who plays as a er or for the York Knights in the Betfred Super League.

 He played for the Leeds Rhinos in the Super League, and on loan from Leeds at Harlequins RL in the top flight.
 Jones-Bishop has also played for the Salford Red Devils and Wakefield Trinity in the Super League, and has played for the England Knights at international level.

 Background

 Jones-Bishop was born in Leeds, West Yorkshire, England.
 He is of Jamaican descent.

 Playing career

 Leeds

 After impressing for the club's academy team, he made his début for the Leeds club in April 2008, in the victory over the Crusaders in the Rugby League Challenge Cup.
 He was awarded the Man of the Match for his performance.
 He went on to make a further three appearances before going on loan to Harlequins for the 2010 season.

 Jones-Bishop impressed during his season at Harlequins, scoring 11 tries in 18 games, before returning to the Leeds side for the 2011 season.
 Jones-Bishop scored a hat trick in Leeds' 32-28 Millennium Magic, scoring a penalty try, after being brought down off the ball by Gareth Raynor to give Leeds the win.
 He also won the man of the match award.

 Jones-Bishop played on the wing and scored a try for Leeds in the 2011 Challenge Cup Final defeat by Wigan at Wembley Stadium.

 He finished off Super League XVI by playing on the wing in Leeds' 32-16 2011 Super League Grand Final victory over St Helens at Old Trafford in Manchester.

 He then was a late replacement on the wing for Leeds 26-12 victory in the 2012 World Club Challenge win over National Rugby League premiers Manly at Headingley, scoring the winning try in the 76th minute off after good work by Rob Burrow, and a Kallum Watkins pass that pushed Leeds' lead out to an unbeatable 20-12.

 He played in the 2012 Challenge Cup Final defeat by Warrington at Wembley Stadium.
 He played in the 2012 Super League Grand Final victory over Warrington at Old Trafford.